amitmerchant1990/text-to-slug/README.md

 Convert Any Text to Slug
 =======

-A boring little wesite to convert any text to a slug.
+A boring little website to convert any text to a slug.

 → [Text to Slug](https://text-to-slug.pages.dev/)